al7/SwiftDateExtension/README.md

 ### About

 I wrote this little project a while ago, right after Apple announced Swift on WWDC'14.
 It was my first try of extensions in Swift.
 I decided to publish and add more goodies to it as time went by.
 This is an extension to the *NSDate* class.
-It includes some convenience methods that make it easier to manipulate and calculate time units to *NSDates* without having to use *NSDateComponents* directly.
+It includes some convenience methods that make it easier to manipulate and calculate time units to *NSDate* without having to use *NSDateComponents* directly.

 Here are a few examples of the things you can do: